openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Note: Different formats for Verifiable Presentations and signature/proof schemes use different ways to represent the intended audience and the session binding.
 Some use claims to directly represent those values, others include the values into the calculation of cryptographic proofs.
 There are also different naming conventions across the different formats.
 The format of the resepective presentation is determined from the format information in the presentation submission in the Authorization Response.

-Here is a non-normative example of the payload of a Verifiable Presentation with a format identifier `jwt_vp_json`:
+The following is a non-normative example of the payload of a Verifiable Presentation of a format identifier `jwt_vp_json`:

 ```json
 {